 One thing we found that’s really neat is an original gourd tree.
-William Christenberry takes pictures of gourd trees (they can hang on wood or metal poles – one of his pics is here), and there are lots of them around, but this is the first one we’ve seen that uses an old playset frame:
+This is the first one we’ve seen that uses an old playset frame:

 It’s a little low to the ground for the average gourd tree, but I liked their version.

 On our way back, we found the field where in 1988, a woman saw what the group Caritas calls the “Queen of Peace Medjugorje Apparitions”.
 Thousands and thousands of people flocked to the field where she had this vision, and people still do so today.
 On the map below, you can see the area to the left that is surrounded with a red line – that is the field.